tobiolad/ont-communities/README.md

 - Projects with the highest estimated total budget
 - Number of projects in each status for a specific ministry

-The SQL queries and their results are documented in the `analysis_insights.docx` file.
+The SQL queries and their results are documented in the `analysis_insights.md` file.

 ## Summary and Findings